National School Social Work Week 2014

 National School Social Work Week is celebrated the first full week of March.
 This year we will celebrate March 2 - 8, 2014!
 In 2013 SSWAA sent letters to the 50 State Governors asking them to declare School Social Work Week in their state.
 We have posted those we received from 2013.
 Invitations have been sent to our Affiliate State Delegates to request 2014 Proclamations which we will post as we receive them.
 (Send 2014 Proclamations to Dot@sswaa.org)

-Arizona, Georgia, Iowa, Pennsylvania, South Carolina, Wisconsin (Wisconsin Press Release)
+Arizona, Florida, Georgia, Iowa, Pennsylvania, South Carolina, Wisconsin (Wisconsin Press Release)

 Colorado, Florida, Illinois, Indiana, Maine, Maryland, Maryland--Senator Barbara Mikulski Proclamation, Minnesota, Mississippi, Montana, New Mexico, North Carolina, Oklahoma, Rhode Island, South Carolina, Texas, Washington, West Virginia, Wisconsin